ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 );
 ```

-Please note that each product comes with its own image (e.g. `product1.jpg`), which should be stored in the `assets/` directory to load correctly with the CSS `background-image`.
-Learn more about styles in the [next section](#styles-and-assets).
+Please note that each product comes with its own image (e.g. `product1.jpg`), which should be stored in the `/assets` directory to load correctly with the CSS `background-image` definition.
+Learn more about styles in the next section.

 ## Styles and assets